 Records of these meetings are kept and the information is available for parents to keep.
-Thereafter, the parent and child are invited into school termly to share the ILP, discuss assessments, progress and new targets.
+Thereafter, the parent and child are invited into school termly to meet to review the previous terms ILP, discuss assessments, progress and set new targets.